AuDigitalHealth/lingo/docs/design/testing-and-scanning.md

-Integration tests assure the overall work flow - the entirety of the ticket management system and the authoring and searching of concepts within Snowstorm and their transformation into the data structures used within Snomio.
+Integration tests assure the overall work flow - the entirety of the ticket management system and the authoring and searching of concepts within Snowstorm and their transformation into the data structures used within Lingo.

-The actions performed within the Authoring Platform and the full functionality of Snowstorm are out of scope for the Integration Tests, which are focussed on Snomio.
+The actions performed within the Authoring Platform and the full functionality of Snowstorm are out of scope for the Integration Tests, which are focussed on Lingo.

 To run the full suite of tests you can run the command mvn test -DimsUsername=xxx -DimsPassword=xxx